mohabmohamed44/CSES_Introductory_Problems/README.md

 ## Contributing

 Contributions to this repository are welcome.
-If you have a better solution or want to add a new problem, feel free to submit a pull request.
-Please make sure to follow the established coding style and provide clear and detailed commit messages.
+Feel free to submit a pull request if you have a better solution or want to add a new problem.
+Please follow the established coding style and provide clear and detailed commit messages.